Atmospheric-Composition-Analysis-Group/Getting-Started/source/tips_for_pleiades.rst

 * Example running script can be found at :code:`/u/dzhang8/run.pbs`

+* NASA Pleiades system uses PBS for job scheduling.
+Commonly used PBS commands can be found at `PBS Commands`_

+* Real-time usage of different clusters on NASA Pleiades can be monitored at `NASA System Status`_ (Note it will take several minutes for the website to be updated)

 * Model inputs :code:`/ExtData`

     * There is no :code:`/ExtData` like what we have on Compute1, but there are some customized downloaded inputs as follows: